ConnorB737/capstone/README.md

 3. Start a local database:

+NOTE: Only do this if postgres is configured as the database provider in `config.py`.

 ```
 $ docker run -d -e POSTGRES_USER=scrabble -e POSTGRES_PASSWORD=scrabble -e POSTGRES_DB=scrabble -p 5432:5432 postgres
 ```